![]() |

 The elements of a well-written and skillfully prepared research proposal will specifically address the requirements of the Request for Proposal (RFP), Program Announcement/Solicitation, or Award Opportunity.

-A proposal will typically consist of:
+A proposal may consist of:

 - Face Page/Cover Page: The cover page captures general data elements about a proposal, such as:

-- Principal Investigator's name, address, phone number;
+- Principal Investigator's name, address, and phone number;

-- Title of proposal;
+- Title of the proposal;

 - Sponsor name and address;